 ** Additional funding beyond 8 weeks is not available for students not on financial aid.

-In most cases, students who are not using Federal Work Study (FWS) will have SPIF awards distributed before the work is completed.
+In most cases, students who are not using Federal Work Study (FWS) will have SPIF distributed before the work is completed.
 Students using FWS will be paid weekly for hours worked, up to 40 hours per week.
-Therefore, we use the Supervisor Evaluation and Time Log (that are due September 16th) to verify completion of the 280 hour requirement.
+Therefore, we use the Supervisor Evaluation and Time Log (that are due September 15) to verify completion of the 280 minimum hour requirement.
 Please note, as a condition of SPIF and Financial Aid, students are required to work at least 280 hours over the course of 8 calendar weeks during the summer.

-Additionally, if a student receives supplemental funding over the course of the summer which increases their total funding for their SPIF position above the funding cap, they are required to return a portion of their SPIF award in order to maintain consistency with the funding cap guidelines.
+Additionally, if a student receives supplemental funding over the course of the summer which increases their total funding for their SPIF position above the funding cap, they are required to return a portion of their SPIF funding in order to maintain consistency with the funding cap guidelines.